Connect your computers with Computer-to-Mac Mode

 The Luna Secondary app has an icon with a black and grey cat.

-Connect an Ethernet or Thunderbolt cable directly between your Macs.
+Connect an Ethernet or Thunderbolt cable directly between your computers.
 You can also connect the Ethernet cable directly to your router.
-You will still need to plug the Luna Display hardware into your Mac.
+You will still need to plug the Luna Display hardware into your primary Mac or PC.

 Using Wi-Fi Manual Connect

-- check that both Macs are connected to the same network
+- check that both computers are connected to the same network

-- check that both Macs are connected to the same network bandwidth (5GHz or 2.4GHz)
+- check that both computers are connected to the same wireless band (5GHz or 2.4GHz)

-- check that the correct apps are open on each Mac
+- check that the correct apps are open on each computer

 - try Manual Wi-Fi Connect